 Earning is not a strong suit of the Business Platinum Card unless you’re a big spender.
 This is because it earns 5x Membership Rewards (MR) points on airfare booked through amextravel.com.
 Unlike the personal Platinum Card, the Business Platinum Card does NOT earn 5x points for airfare booked directly with the airline (or otherwise).
 The card also earns just one point on non-bonus spend.
-It also earns 1.5x points on purchases of at least $5,000.
+And it also earns 1.5x points on purchases of at least $5,000.
 The Business Platinum Card has an annual fee of $595 (NOT waived the first year).

 Furthermore, this card has a 75,000-point sign-up bonus that comes in two parts.
 You receive the first 50,000 points after spending $10,000 and the rest of the points after spending another $10,000.
 All $20,000 must be spent within the first three months of card-membership.
 The minimum spend for this card is way too much for a lot of small businesses and individuals.
 But medium and larger businesses should have no problem getting the points.